mring33621/FlinkNifiDemo/README.md

   * nifi-nats-nar-x.y.z.nar
 6. Run the gnatsd server
 7. Run NiFi then import the FlinkNifiDemoFlow.xml file
-8. Unzip var.zip into your /var dir
+8. Unzip var.zip into your /var dir (be careful, back up anything already there before you unzip my stuff)
 9. Run DemoFlinkEngines com.mattring.demoflinkengines.EnginesMain
 10. Run StreamVisServer com.mattring.streamvisserver.ServerMain
 11. Point your browser to http://localhost:4567/DemoPages/dashboard.html to watch the fun

+# Notes:
+1. This is a DEMO.
+Most of the code is of the random, pretend-to-work type.
+2. There are several hard-coded expectations:
+  * Everything in the /var path (see step 8, above)
+  * NATS server at localhost:4222